pdsullivan/blog/_posts/2014-09-22-angularjs-razormvc.markdown

 ![]({{ site.url }}{{ site.baseurl }}/assets/angularbootstrapdatadropdown.jpg)

-Then to see it all in action I use Batarang to look at the scope to see that the `$scopt.products` contains all my products, then if I select an option in the dropdown you can see the `SelectedProduct` is set to the object out of the products array that you selected in the dropdown.
+Then to see it all in action I use Batarang to look at the scope to see that the `$scope.products` contains all my products, then if I select an option in the dropdown you can see the `SelectedProduct` is set to the object out of the products array that you selected in the dropdown.
 This can be very useful because it data binds the whole object and not just the `Id` or value that is specified in the select element.